1972 Alabama Crimson Tide football team: Duke

 Alabama opened the 1972 season ranked as the No. 7 team in the preseason AP Poll as they entered their game against Duke.
 At Legion Field, the Crimson Tide scored 21 unanswered points in the second half en route to a 35–12 victory over the Blue Devils to open the 1971 season.
 Alabama opened the game with a 14–0 lead after they scored on their first two possessions, on a pair of touchdown runs of eight-yards by Paul Spivey and one-yard by Joe LaBue.
 However, Duke was able to make the halftime score 14–12 after they scored on a pair of Robert Albright touchdown passes.
 The first was from 11-yards to Mark Landon and the second to Mike Bomgardner from eight-yards out.

 After Terry Davis extended the Crimson Tide lead to 21–12 with his two-yard run in the third, Alabama closed the game with a pair of touchdown runs in the fourth quarter.
 The first was scored by Steve Bisceglia on a 39-yard run and the second by Wilbur Jackson on a 12-yard run.
 In the game, Alabama outgained the Blue Devils in rushing yards 333 to 156.
-The victory improved Alabama's all-time record against Duke to 1–1.